 When throwing a few things out didn’t make as much difference as I’d hoped, I opted for plan B instead.

-I’d always seen packing cubes as the kind of thing that corporate warriors and middle-aged vacationers used, so hadn’t ever investigated them in the past.
-While idly wandering around an outdoor store in Australia late last year (yes, that is the kind of thing I tend to do), however, I noticed that they had a sale on some basic-looking cubes of various sizes.
+I’d always seen packing cubes as the kind of thing that corporate warriors and middle-aged vacationers used, so had never investigated them in the past.
+While idly wandering around an outdoor store in Australia late last year (yes, that’s the kind of thing I tend to do), however, I noticed they had a sale on some basic-looking cubes of various sizes.
 I grabbed one medium and two small ones for a little under thirty bucks, and headed home to try them out.

 Where they were useful, however, was on a subsequent two-month road trip through New Zealand.
 Being able to separate my gear into cubes for ‘every day’ and ‘now and then’ made it super-easy to just take what I needed when checking in to a hostel, then pack it back up and throw it in the boot/trunk when leaving again.
 I had plenty of jealous comments from Dustin and Lauren as they wrestled their backpacks in and out of the car every day.